 Now, we'll try to answer the question undoubtedly on many drivers' minds: Will gas prices go down soon – and if so, what will do the pushing?

 Taxes are one of several things that help determine the cost of gas.
 So a few states have tried to ease the financial burden on their residents by suspending their state fuel taxes for a short period.
 But are gas prices doing down because of those moves?

-Could the federal government give drivers nationwide a tax cut by suspending the 18.3-cent-per-gallon federal tax on gas?
+Could the federal government give drivers nationwide a tax cut by suspending the 18.4-cent-per-gallon federal tax on gas, as President Joe Biden just proposed?
 Unlikely, report my colleagues at The Kiplinger Letter, who regularly speak with lawmakers on Capitol Hill to assess which bills have a chance of passing.

 In the case of a proposed suspension of the federal gas tax, Democrats, the majority party, can't agree among themselves to do it.

 Here's a little good news: More crude oil should be reaching the global market later this year, which means more gasoline and other refined fuels.
 Eventually, that should help push gas prices down, or at least keep them from rising so fast.

 In the U.S., energy companies are slowly putting more rigs to work drilling new wells, even as they prioritize returning cash to investors via share buybacks and dividends.
 Oilfield services company Baker Hughes reports on the number of working rigs in the U.S. each week, and most weeks lately, the tally has risen a bit.
 Meanwhile, OPEC announced recently that it will export a bit more oil than it had previously planned.

 The bad news: Neither domestic oil output nor OPEC's sales are rising fast enough to push oil prices down much now.
 And that means gas prices are unlikely to take a big breather soon, either.